-> To check your eligibility against the above criteria, use our online checker.
+> To check your eligibility against the benefits criteria, use our online checker.

 The online check will return an immediate result via email.
 If you are eligible under the qualifying benefits criteria, you will be emailed an eligibility certificate.
 Print it out and take it to your chosen childcare provider.

 Children qualify in their own right if: